rmdelapaz/poser_intro/continue.md

 ## File Creation Process

-1. **Single file approach** (preferred for most lessons)
+1. **Multiple file approach** (REQUIRED for long lessons)
-   - Create complete HTML file in one write operation
+   - Create lesson in separate numbered parts (part_01, part_02, etc.)
+   - User will concatenate parts together
+   - Each part should be a complete section
-   - Aim for focused, practical lessons (8,000-12,000 words)
+   - Aim for 8-15 parts per lesson depending on complexity
-   - Include all required elements

 2. **After each lesson:**
-   - Verify file was created successfully
+   - Verify all parts were created successfully
+   - User will join parts and inform you of final filename
    - PAUSE and ask: "Should I continue to the next lesson?"
    - Wait for user confirmation before proceeding